 This textbook offers a unique introduction to quantum mechanics progressing gradually from elementary quantum mechanics to aspects of particle physics.
 It presents the microscopic world by analysis of the simplest possible quantum mechanical system (spin 1/2).
 A special feature is the author’s use of visual aids known as process diagrams, which show how amplitudes for quantum mechanical processes are computed.
-The second edition include a new chapter on time-dependent processes, in addition to many new problems and improved illustrations.
+The second edition includes a new chapter and problems on time-dependent processes, in addition to new material on quantum computing and improved illustrations.

 SECTION I QUANTUM PRINCIPLES